solliancenet/microsoft-mysql-developer-guide/artifacts/07-01-AzureDataFactory/README.md

 - For the database name, type **ContosoStore**
 - For the username, type **wsuser@mysqldevSUFFIX**
 - For the password, type **Solliance123**
-- Select **Test connection**, ensure that you get a success message.
+- Select **Test connection**, ensure that a success message is displayed.
 - Select **Create**
 - Select **Linked servics**, select the **+ New** button
 - For the type, select **Azure Data Lake Storage Gen2**